Spam Resource Top Five Deliverability Tips for ISP Verizon Media Group:

 - DMARC: Implement DMARC.
 DMARC is "an email-validation system designed to detect and prevent email spoofing," wherein you publish a DNS record that helps instruct ISPs when they can discard mail that purports to be from you, but fails validation checks.
 My thought here is that the more you do to ensure that your mail is proven legitimate, the better off ISPs can get at blocking illegitimate (phishing, spoofing) mail.
 There's a potential for an indirect deliverability benefit to you.
 (And I don't know about Yahoo with certainty, but I've seen some data that suggests other ISPs provide a modest deliverability boost when a DMARC record is found.)
 DMARC takes some technical knowhow that not everybody possesses.
 My recommendation?
 Partner with somebody like Proofpoint or Agari and have them guide you through the process.

-- Read and Register: Read Yahoo Mail's Deliverability FAQs page.
-Submit your sending IP addresses to Yahoo by way of this form.
+- Read and Register: Read their Deliverability FAQs and Best Practices guide.
+Then if need be, you can submit your sending IP addresses to Verizon Media by way of this form.
 Be honest and clear when describing your list hygiene and mailing practices.
 You'll notice that I list this as number five, not number one.
 That is because I feel it's important to get your "sending ducks in a row" before reaching out to an ISP.
 Any ISP is going to want you to make sure you're already putting your best foot forward -- doing everything you can from a technical perspective and best practices perspective (opt-in only) to ensure that your mail is in compliance with the ISP's policies.
 Reaching out for help with deliverability issues-- when you are NOT in compliance with the ISP's policies-- is a lost cause.
 You'll either get through the door but then kicked right back out again, or they'll turn down your request, or they'll simply not reply.
 It'll be very frustrating.
 ISPs, even big ones run by big companies, don't care about "your big brand" and they already "do know who you are" -- so focus on making sure your marketing program is executing correctly before ever trying to play that relationship card.

 Addendum: What about AOL Whitelisting & Feedback Loop?

 The AOL whitelist is no more.
 Nor does AOL operate a standalone ISP feedback loop any longer.
-To receive ISP spam complaints back from AOL users who click the "this is spam" button, you'll need to sign up for the Yahoo Feedback Loop (which they call CFL - Complaint Feedback Loop) as described above.
-All mail must be signed with DKIM, because Yahoo's FBL is based on the DKIM authenticated sending domain -- not the sending IP address.
+To receive ISP spam complaints back from AOL users who click the "this is spam" button, you'll need to sign up for this Verizon Media (Yahoo) Feedback Loop (which they call CFL - Complaint Feedback Loop) as described above.
+All mail must be signed with DKIM, because this FBL is based on the DKIM authenticated sending domain -- not the sending IP address.